-interventions, and propose a convenient graphical representation of the model structure.
+modeling framework enables modeling of stochasticity, time-dependence and causality in a natural way.
+We study the existence and uniqueness of solutions of SDCMs, and propose a convenient graphical representation of the model structure for which we derive Markov properties.
+We define an idealized notion of stochastic interventions, and show that this yields a natural "interventionist" causal interpretation of the graph of an SDCM.
 We define a notion of equilibration of an SDCM to an SCM, which corresponds with letting a system converge towards equilibrium as time tends to infinity, and relate the properties of the SDCM to those of the equilibrium SCM.
 In the next paragraphs, we describe our contributions in more detail.

 Intuitively, an SDCM can be thought of as an SCM where the notion of time is added to the structural equations by replacing the random variables of the SCM by stochastic processes and their (higher-order) derivatives.
 In the presence of these derivative processes, these equations, which we coin dynamic structural equations, can be read as random differential equations.
 The dynamic structural equations have the property that they are organized in a structural way, similar to how the structural equations of an SCM are organized by associating a distinct causal mechanism to each observed variable.
 This distinguishes SDCMs from other "non-causal" (random) dynamical systems, and allows to define idealized stochastic interventions on these models, similarly to how this is usually done for SCMs.
-We also derive a graphical representation of SDCMs with a causal interpretation in analogy with that of SCMs.
+The structure of the SCM can be expressed by its graph, which reflects the functional relationships between the components as encoded by the structural equations.
+Similarly, we define the graph of an SDCM to reflect the functional relationships between the components as encoded by the dynamic structural equations.